resugar/resugar/README.md

 ## NOTE: This project has merged with 6to5.

+esnext has merged with [6to5].
+All the features of esnext are supported by 6to5, and more.
+All the tests from esnext have been ported over to 6to5 to ensure that switchers will have minimal code changes to make.
+The maintainers of esnext will continue working on 6to5 to bring better spec compliance, ES6 feature support, and performance.

+### Transition Notes

+When transitioning your project from esnext to 6to5, you'll need to do different things depending on how you brought esnext into your project.

+#### I have a direct dependency on the esnext npm package.

+You'll need to remove the esnext entry from your package.json and add 6to5 in its place, using the 6to5 API or CLI instead of esnext's.

+#### I'm using esnext with broccoli/grunt/gulp/etc.

+Check the [6to5 build system integration page][6to5-build].
+Chances are good there's already a plugin ready to use in your project.

+#### I'm using esnext via Ember CLI.

+A future update to Ember CLI will switch you from using esnext to 6to5 (written January 2015).

+#### A note on ES6 modules.

-[6to5] has incorporated all the tests from esnext, so all your code should continue to behave the same as when using esnext.
-The one exception is modules, since esnext never handled modules, but 6to5 does.
-To continue using whatever tool you were using for modules, tell 6to5 to blacklist the `modules` transform.
+Since esnext never handled modules, but 6to5 does, you may need to adjust your build pipeline.
+You can either start using 6to5's built-in module transforms, or continue using whatever tool you were using for modules.
+To prevent 6to5 from handling modules, blacklist the `modules` transform.

-If you were using esnext as a command-line utility, everything you could do should be doable with 6to5 with different arguments.
-If you were using a build system such as broccoli or gulp, see the [6to5 build system integration info][6to5-build].

-If you're using esnext as part of Ember CLI, a future update to Ember CLI will switch you from using esnext to 6to5 (written January 2015).

 ## Install